Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Introduction

-In addition to general surveys, specialized literature has focused on particular aspects of dataset preparation critical for ADAS.
-Synthetic data generation, for example, has gained prominence as a means to supplement real-world driving data.
+More recent literature has introduced task-centric frameworks, such as the Vase Framework, which explicitly map data quality (DQ) metrics to specific task requirements and performance goals \cite{zhou2026novel}.
+This approach allows for a structured evaluation of how sensor redundancies and environmental factors impact the trustworthiness of real-time decision-making systems.
+In addition to general surveys, specialized literature has focused on particular aspects of dataset preparation that are critical for ADAS.
+Synthetic data generation has gained prominence as a means to supplement real-world driving data.
 Synthetic datasets can produce rare or hazardous scenarios at scale, filling gaps that real data may not cover and reducing the cost of data collection \cite{song2023synthetic}.
-Song et al. (2024) present a comprehensive survey of synthetic driving datasets, demonstrating how virtual environments and simulation can be used to create diverse training data that improves algorithm performance and safety evaluation \cite{song2023synthetic}.
-Their work underscores that carefully generated synthetic data, when combined with real data, can enhance the robustness of ADAS perception systems by exposing models to a wider variety of corner cases.
-Another targeted line of research has focused on anomaly and edge-case detection—scenarios where standard data are scarce.
-Bogdoll et al. (2023) review perception datasets tailored for anomaly detection in autonomous driving, noting that capturing out-of-distribution events (such as unexpected objects or conditions) requires dedicated data collection efforts \cite{bogdoll2023perception}.
-This highlights a broader theme: dataset preparation must account not only for typical scenarios (vehicles, pedestrians, clear weather, etc.) but also for atypical and challenging situations that ADAS must handle gracefully.\\
+Bogdoll et al. (2023) review perception datasets tailored for anomaly detection in autonomous driving, noting that capturing out-of-distribution events requires dedicated data collection efforts \cite{bogdoll2023perception}.

+The Adver-City dataset, for example, utilizes the CARLA simulator to recreate dangerous road configurations based on real accident reports, introducing conditions like intense glare and heavy fog to challenge the limits of collaborative perception models \cite{karvat2025adver}.
 Moreover, dataset preparation plays a vital role beyond perception, extending to higher-level driving intelligence.
 Decision-making and planning modules in advanced automation also rely on data-driven learning.
 Wang et al. (2023) show that the performance of decision-making algorithms is strongly influenced by the datasets used for training and validation \cite{wang2024survey}.
-Their survey categorizes decision-making datasets by source—vehicle kinematics, environmental context, and human driver behavior—highlighting how each supports different driving functions.
-Preparing suitable datasets for tactical and strategic decisions, such as maneuver planning and path prediction, is as critical as for perception.
-Poor or biased data in this domain can lead to unsafe driving policies, underscoring the need for rigorous dataset design.\\